facebook/watchman/README.markdown

     sudo sysctl -w kern.maxfiles=10485760
     sudo sysctl -w kern.maxfilesperproc=1048576

-I'm led to believe that putting the following into a file named `/etc/sysctl.conf` on OS X will cause these values to persist across reboots.
+Putting the following into a file named `/etc/sysctl.conf` on OS X will cause these values to persist across reboots:
-I haven't personally verified this (too lazy to reboot right now):

     kern.maxfiles=10485760
     kern.maxfilesperproc=1048576